-This course will build on curricular components of the STEM Teaching and Research (STAR) Leadership program by reinforcing and expanding leadership behaviors and theories in the context of science.
+This course will build on curricular components of the STEM Teaching and Research (STAR)

+Leadership program by reinforcing and expanding leadership behaviors and theories in the context of science.
 Over the course of the semester, students will create a Leadership Development Plan (LDP).
 The LDP will serve as both a reflective piece and a vision piece for students to build leadership behaviors over the next 3 to 5 years.
-PREQ: Must be a biology, biochemistry or chemistry major in senior year.
-Offered for 0.25 course credits.
+PREQ: Must be a biology, biochemistry, or chemistry major in senior year.
+Offered for variable course credits from 0.25 - 1.00.